List of 2011 Indian Premier League personnel changes: Replacement signings

-Many franchises signed players after the IPL auction, as replacement of contracted players who are not available to play due to injuries and national commitments.
-Under IPL rules, the replacements have to be chosen from the pool of players who went unsold in the January auction, and cannot be paid more than the players they are replacing, though they can be paid less.
+Many franchises signed players after the IPL auction, as replacement of contracted players who were not available to play due to injuries and national commitments.
+Under IPL rules, the replacements had to be chosen from the pool of players who went unsold in the January auction, and could not be paid more than the players they were replacing, though they could be paid less.